Placement and Prior Learning

 Can I choose to study a language different from the one I started in high school?

 Yes!
 Students can elect to try a new modern or classical language and can fulfill the General Education language requirement by completing Introduction to language I and II.
 Language selection might depend on personal interest, heritage, or career ambitions.
 Students with previous language experience who decide to try a new language are not required to take the online placement exam, but are nonetheless encouraged to begin their language study as freshman to afford time for a language minor or major should they so desire.
 Waiting until the sophomore or junior year to begin studying a foreign language might not allow students enough time to complete the requirements of a minor or major before graduation.

 Students who place out of one or more language courses are ONLY eligible to obtain transcripted credit for those courses by taking and completing the course recommended by the MDFL placement exam, and paying a processing fee.
 For more information visit the Academic Support Services page.

 When and where do I take the placement exam and how much does it cost?

 Students are informed about how and when to take the free on-line placement exams directly by the College.

 Advanced Placement (AP) Exams

-Augustana College awards credit and recommends placement to students who have achieved a score of 3 or higher on the French, German or Spanish language AP examination.
+Augustana University awards credit and recommends placement to students who have achieved a score of 3 or higher on the French, German or Spanish language AP examination.
 Visit the Academic Support Services page for additional information.

 - AP score of 5, students are placed, following a consultation with language faculty, into a 300-level course (preferably one of the conversation/composition courses).
 Students receive 3 credits for Beginning Language I and 3 credits for Beginning Language II.
 Students who complete the 300-level course indicated by the AP exam results with a grade of C- or better are eligible to receive 4 transcripted credits for Intermediate Language I and 4 transcripted credits for Intermediate Language II by paying a processing fee.